 “This is a huge deal and, if successful, I think many will be looking to replicate this model as quickly as possible,” said Bethany Gomez, managing director at the Brightfield Group, a Chicago-based cannabis business analytics firm.

 GTI, owner of the Rise Dispensaries chain, will brand it’s Florida stores as Rise Express.

-Circle K, headquartered in Vancouver, British Columbia, has more than 600 stores in Florida.
+Circle K, headquartered in Laval, Quebec, has more than 600 stores in Florida.

 The Rise Express stores will sell flower, pre-rolls, vape cartridges and edibles.

 “The opening of Rise Express stores at Circle K locations is a game-changer.
 Convenience is a strong channel in retail, and people want more access to cannabis,” GTI founder and CEO Ben Kovler said in a statement.

 The products that will be sold at Rise Express stores will come from GTI’s 28-acre cultivation facility in Ocala, which is expected to be operational by the end of 2022.

 There are more than 700,000 MMJ card holders in Florida, according to the state health department.